YaohaoYue-79/local-spd-structure-field-detection/README.md

 The final main-performance results use merged CSV files.

-During the first run of the main experiment, the high nominal SNR-index range from \(-8\) dB to \(0\) dB was affected by clipping due to the upper and lower bounds in the nuisance/background difficulty mapping.
+During the first run of the main experiment, the high nominal SNR/SCR-like index range from \(-8\) dB to \(0\) dB was affected by clipping due to the upper and lower bounds in the nuisance/background difficulty mapping.
 A corrected high-index extension was therefore run for the range \(-8:2:0\) dB.
-The corrected high-index results were then merged with the original main-performance CSV files to obtain the final nominal SNR-index sweep used in the manuscript.
+The corrected high-index results were then merged with the original main-performance CSV files to obtain the final nominal SNR/SCR-like index sweep used in the manuscript.

 Relevant files include: